 How to Check a Babysitter or Nanny's Social Media (The Right Way)

-That instinct is reasonable.
-You're handing a person your kid and your house keys.
-But there's a right way to do this and a wrong way, and the difference matters — legally and as a matter of basic decency.
+That nagging feeling is worth listening to.
+You're handing someone your kid and your house keys.
+But there's a right way to read a caregiver's public posts and a wrong way, and the difference matters — legally and as a matter of basic decency.

 What we're describing here is personal due diligence on public posts — the same glance you'd give anyone before trusting them with something that matters.
 It is not an employment background check, and it is not a consumer report.
 If you are formally employing a nanny, hiring and background-screening are governed by law — this kind of public-post reading should play no part in that regulated decision, and you should use a licensed background-screening provider for any criminal-records or credit checks.
 What the blog describes is a personal peace-of-mind glance, for adult caregivers (18+) only, separate from and never a factor in an employment decision.